-Answering Difficult Questions and Sensitive Issues

-The school believes that students should have the opportunities to have their genuine questions answered in a sensible and matter-of-fact manner.
+Answering Difficult Questions and Sensitive Issues The school believes that students should have the opportunities to have their genuine questions answered in a sensible and matter-of-fact manner.
 However, occasionally a student my ask a particularly explicit, difficult or embarrassing question in class.
-Teachers will use their skill and

-Cranborne Middle School Ratified by the Full Governing Body: January 2021 discretion to decide whether to answer questions in class and, if so, how.
+Teachers will use their skill and discretion to decide whether to answer questions in class and, if so, how.
 They will establish clear parameters of what is appropriate and inappropriate in class by discussing ground rules with pupils and by taking an approach that encourages pupils to be mature and sensible.
 If a question is too explicit or inappropriate to answer in class at that moment, teachers will acknowledge it and attend to it later, if appropriate, with the student who asked it.
 If a question is too personal, teachers will remind pupils about the ground rules and if necessary point out appropriate sources of support.
-If a teacher is concerned that a student is at risk of sexual abuse they will follow the school's child protection procedures.
+If a teacher is concerned that a student is at risk of sexual abuse they will follow the school's safeguarding procedures.